 SD Card Is Corrupted

-- Change drive letter of SD card.
+- Change the drive letter of the SD card

 SD Card Cannot Be Accessed

 Situations you cannot access your SD card on a computer: